softwaresaved/automated_testing/README.md

 $ git clone http://github.com/softwaresaved/automated_testing.git
 ```

-If using Linux/Unix, then, once you have the repository, run:
+If using Linux/Unix, then, once you have the repository, we need to set permissions on a couple of scripts so they can be executed directly, and add the current directory to our PATH environment variable.
+Run the following:

 ```
 $ chmod +x count_frequency